Introduction

 4. Adults

-- Try to limit recreational screen time to less than 3 hours/day
+- WHO has no fix criteria for adults screen time but, Try to limit recreational screen time to less than 3 hours/day

 The goal is not zero screen time, but balanced and intentional use.